Bali: Administrative divisions

-The province is divided into eight regencies (kabupaten) and one city (kota).
-These are, with their areas and their populations at the 2010 census and the 2020 census, together with the official estimates as at mid 2021.
+The province is divided into eight regencies (kabupaten) and one city (kota) together divided into 57 districts (kecamatan), in turn sub-divided into 80 urban villages (kelurahan) and 636 rural villages (desa); all the regencies were originally inaugurated on 9 August 1958, while the city of Denpasar were created from part of Badung Regency on 15 January 1992.
+They are tabulated below with their areas and their populations at the 2010 census and the 2020 census, together with the official estimates as at mid 2024 and the Human Development Index for each regency and city.